Category: E-Commerce

 • Who owns those decisions?

-• How much power does AI have in them?
+• How much authority does AI have?

-• What happens when A.I. and human judgment clash?
+• What happens when AI conflicts with human judgment?

-What Is Decision Architecture?
+What Is Decision Architecture

-Decision architecture is the organized structure of how decisions are taken within an organization.
+Decision architecture is the structured framework for how decisions are made inside an organization.

 It defines: